-"He had this sense of doom about him," says Neil.
-"He just knew he was going to die, that he wouldn't survive the winter.
+“He had this sense of doom about him,” says Neil.
+“He just knew he was going to die, that he wouldn’t survive the winter.
 He had an offer of some housing in Worthing.
-It would have cost him £5.40 to get the train to go for the interview for this bedsit, but at the time he couldn't spare the £5.40 because he needed it to get a £20 bag of heroin.
-Even though he knew he was either going to overdose or freeze to death, he still couldn't get that five quid together to get the housing."
+It would have cost him about $9 to get the train to go for the interview for this bedsit, but at the time he couldn’t spare it because he needed it to get a $30 bag of heroin.
+Even though he knew he was either going to overdose or freeze to death, he still couldn’t get that money together to get the housing.”

 After just six weeks of what was supposed to be a six-month assignment, Neil grew tired of going after petty dealers rather than the top dogs.
 He left Brighton and refused to do that kind of work again.

 Neil stopped doing undercover work in 2007 but remained with the police until 2012.
-Now, he's glad to have left and is focusing on using his experiences to improve the drug control system.
-He's a proponent of the full regulation of all drugs to "take the control away from the criminals".
+Now, he's focusing on using his experiences to improve the drug control system.
+He's a proponent of the full regulation of all drugs to “take the control away from the criminals.”

 “It’s not good for you to be doing something which you feel is unethical—it takes its toll,” he says.